jcrist/msgspec/docs/source/extending.rst

             real, imag = obj
             return complex(real, imag)
         else:
-            # Raise a TypeError for other types
+            # Raise a NotImplementedError for other types
-            raise TypeError(f"Objects of type {type} are not supported")
+            raise NotImplementedError(f"Objects of type {type} are not supported")

     # Define a message that contains a complex type